"Imbolc" meaning in English

 Proper name

-IPA: /ˈɪmbɒlk/ [Received-Pronunciation], /ɪˈmɒlɡ/ [Received-Pronunciation], /ˈɪmbɑlk/ [General-American], /ɪˈmɑlɡ/ [General-American] Audio: LL-Q1860 (eng)-Vealhurl-Imbolc.wav [Southern-England]
+IPA: /ˈɪmbɒlk/ [Received-Pronunciation], /ɪˈmɒlɡ/ [Received-Pronunciation], /ˈɪmbɑlk/ [General-American], /ɪˈmɑlɡ/ [General-American] Audio: LL-Q1860 (eng)-Vealhurl-Imbolc.wav

 Etymology: Uncertain; common explanations include the following: * From Old Irish i mbolg (“in the belly”), referring to pregnant ewes. * From Old Irish imb-fholc (“to cleanse or wash oneself”), referring to a ritual cleansing. * Perhaps from Proto-Indo-European *h₂melǵ- (“to milk; milk”), though the connection between the milking of animals and the festival is not clear.
-Some descendants of this root have meanings related to cleansing (for example, Persian ⁧مالیدن⁩ (mâlidan, “to rub, smear”), Sanskrit मर्जति (marjati, “to clean, wipe”)), so the root could also have the sense of purification.
-Etymology templates: {{root|en|ine-pro|*h₂melǵ-}}, {{uncertain|en}} Uncertain, {{der|en|sga|i mbolg||in the belly}} Old Irish i mbolg (“in the belly”), {{der|en|sga|imb-fholc||to cleanse or wash oneself}} Old Irish imb-fholc (“to cleanse or wash oneself”), {{der|en|ine-pro|*h₂melǵ-||to milk; milk}} Proto-Indo-European *h₂melǵ- (“to milk; milk”), {{noncog|fa|مالیدن||to rub, smear|tr=mâlidan}} Persian ⁧مالیدن⁩ (mâlidan, “to rub, smear”), {{noncog|sa|मर्जति||to clean, wipe}} Sanskrit मर्जति (marjati, “to clean, wipe”) Head templates: {{en-proper noun}} Imbolc
+Some descendants of this root have meanings related to cleansing (for example, Persian مالیدن (mâlidan, “to rub, smear”), Sanskrit मर्जति (marjati, “to clean, wipe”)), so the root could also have the sense of purification.
+Etymology templates: {{root|en|ine-pro|*h₂melǵ-}}, {{uncertain|en}} Uncertain, {{der|en|sga|i mbolg||in the belly}} Old Irish i mbolg (“in the belly”), {{der|en|sga|imb-fholc||to cleanse or wash oneself}} Old Irish imb-fholc (“to cleanse or wash oneself”), {{der|en|ine-pro|*h₂melǵ-||to milk; milk}} Proto-Indo-European *h₂melǵ- (“to milk; milk”), {{noncog|fa|مالیدن||to rub, smear|tr=mâlidan}} Persian مالیدن (mâlidan, “to rub, smear”), {{noncog|sa|मर्जति||to clean, wipe}} Sanskrit मर्जति (marjati, “to clean, wipe”) Head templates: {{en-proper noun}} Imbolc

-1. (Britain, Ireland) A Gaelic and Wiccan festival celebrated on 1 or 2 February which marks the beginning of spring.
-Wikipedia link: Dublin Institute for Advanced Studies, Penguin Books, University of Wales Press Tags: Britain, Ireland Categories (topical): Holidays, Wicca Synonyms: Brigid's Day, Saint Brigid's Day, Imbolg Coordinate_terms: Yule • Imbolc • Ostara • Beltane • Litha • Lammas, Lughnasadh • Mabon • Samhain Translations (Gaelic and Wiccan festival which marks the beginning of spring): 聖布里吉德節 (Chinese Mandarin), 圣布里吉德节 (Shèng Bùlǐjídé Jié) (Chinese Mandarin), Imbolko (Esperanto), Imbolg (German), Ίμπολκ (Ímpolk) (Greek), Imbolg (Irish), Lá Fhéile Bríde (Irish), インボルク (Japanese), 이몰륵 (imolleuk) (Korean), ⁧ایمبولک⁩ (Mazanderani), Имболк (Imbolk) (Russian), Імболк (Imbolk) (Ukrainian), 圣布里吉德节 (Wu Chinese)
+1. (British, Ireland) A Gaelic and Wiccan festival celebrated on 1 or 2 February which marks the beginning of spring.
+Wikipedia link: Dublin Institute for Advanced Studies, Penguin Books, University of Wales Press Tags: British, Ireland Categories (topical): Holidays, Wicca Synonyms: Brigid's Day, Saint Brigid's Day, Imbolg Coordinate_terms: Yule • Imbolc • Ostara • Beltane • Litha • Lammas, Lughnasadh • Mabon • Samhain Translations (Gaelic and Wiccan festival which marks the beginning of spring): 聖布里吉德節 (Chinese Mandarin), 圣布里吉德节 (Shèng Bùlǐjídé Jié) (Chinese Mandarin), Imbolko (Esperanto), Imbolg (German), Ίμπολκ (Ímpolk) (Greek), Imbolg (Irish), Lá Fhéile Bríde (Irish), インボルク (Japanese), 이몰륵 (imolleuk) (Korean), ایمبولک (Mazanderani), Имболк (Imbolk) (Russian), Імболк (Imbolk) (Ukrainian), 圣布里吉德节 (Wu Chinese)

 Alternative forms